Universe in a black hole in Einstein$-$Cartan gravity

+The scenario presented in this paper would be more complete if we use the spin--torsion coupling beyond the point-particle approximation of a spin fluid \cite{Dir} and combine it with the Dirac-spinor description of fermions.
+We showed in \cite{torsion2} that a semiclassical spin--spin interaction, generated by the minimal coupling between the torsion tensor and Dirac spinors, averts the unphysical big bang singularity and replaces it with a cusp-like big bounce at a finite minimum scale factor, before which the universe was contracting.
+In that scenario, the effective energy density and pressure were given by $\tilde{\epsilon}=\epsilon-\alpha n_\textrm{f}^2,\,\tilde{p}=p+\alpha n_\textrm{f}^2$, where $\alpha=(9/16)\kappa(\hbar c)^2$.
+A similar spin--spin interaction was analyzed in \cite{KR}, obtaining the same dynamics, but the cusp-like bounce was not noted; instead, it was assumed that the compression would not be followed by the expansion.
+To find whether the cusp can be smoothed out, Dirac spinors should be treated not semiclassically but as anticommuting fields \cite{Cha}.

-To complete this scenario, we need to explore the spin-torsion coupling beyond the point-particle approximation of a spin fluid and combine it with the Dirac-spinor description of fermions.
-We also need to explore how torsion affects particle production by quantum effects in strong gravitational fields.
-Furthermore, we need to explain the observed matter-antimatter asymmetry in the Universe; this asymmetry may be caused by the nonlinearity of the Dirac equation in the presence of torsion \cite{dark}.
-Finally, we need to derive primordial density fluctuations generated in the early universe formed in a black hole and compare them with the observed spectrum.
-The nature of dark matter and dark energy still remains unsolved.
-The presented theory predicts phenomena that are similar to those in some other cosmological scenarios such as inflationary bubbles in the multiverse \cite{infl}, cyclic universe \cite{ekp}, or holographic world \cite{hol}.
-However, contrary to the other scenarios, this theory adheres to the law of parsimony: {\em Entia non sunt multiplicanda praeter necessitatem}.
+The observed matter--antimatter asymmetry in the universe may be caused by the nonlinearity of the Dirac equation in the presence of torsion \cite{dark}.
+Particle production by quantum effects in strong gravitational fields may also be affected by torsion \cite{cre}.
+Primordial density fluctuations in the early universe formed in a black hole should be generated before the big bounce.
+If the big bounce is followed by a period of an exponential expansion, generated by torsion and particle production, then such fluctuations should be consistent with the observed spectrum.
+The consistency, for a particular range of the production rate, was recently found in \cite{Sha}.
+The nature of dark matter and dark energy should be related to later epochs in the universe.
+The presented scenario predicts phenomena that are similar to those in some other cosmological models such as inflationary bubbles in the multiverse \cite{infl}, cyclic universe \cite{ekp}, or holographic world \cite{hol}.
+However, contrary to the other models, this scenario does not need new, hypothetical fields.
+Finally, we note that the high-energy observations of photons originating from gamma-ray bursts indicate that specatime is continuous at the Planck temperature \cite{cont}, which is on the order of the temperature near a bounce.
+Therefore, the classical description of the gravitational field used in this scenario may be sufficient.

+I am grateful to my parents, Bo\.{z}enna Pop{\l}awska and Janusz Pop{\l}awski.
+This research was supported by the University Research Scholar program at the University of New Haven.